googleapis/python-bigquery/UPGRADING.md

 explicitly defined by the user.

+## Changed Default Inferred Type for Naive `datetime` Instances.

+In the absence of schema information, columns with naive `datetime.datetime` values, i.e. without timezone information, are recognized and loaded using the `DATETIME` type.
+On the other hand, for columns with timezone-aware `datetime.dateime` values, the `TIMESTAMP` type is continued to be used.

+## Destination Table is Preserved on Query Jobs

+When the BigQuery client creates a `QueryJob`, it no longer removes the destination table from the job's configuration.
+Destination table for the query can thus be explicitly defined by the user.

 ## Type Annotations

 The library is now type-annotated and declares itself as such.
 If you use a static